kbase/kb_sdk/doc/kb_sdk_data_types.md

 Phylogenetic trees may represent the evolutionary relationships of either species/genomes or genes.

 ##### data structure
+ref_type:
+An enumeration of reference types for a node.
+Either the one letter abbreviation or full name can be given.<br>
+Supported types include:<br>
+- g | genome  => genome typed object or CDS data
+- p | protein => protein sequence object or CDS data, often given as the MD5 of the sequence
+- n | dna     => dna sequence object or CDS data, often given as the MD5 of the sequence
+- f | feature => feature object or CDS data

 optional:
 - name
 - description